10 Best Industry 40 for December 2025

 Key Catalysts

-- Expansion into new logistics markets
+- Expansion into international markets and new vertical applications

 Risk Factors

-- Negative return on invested capital
+- Negative return on invested capital indicating value-destructive capital deployment

-First Solar, Inc. (FSLR)
+Stock #5: First Solar, Inc. (FSLR)

 | Metric | Value |